Heureka, the Finnish Science Centre

 Science Center Foundation sr

-The 10 background communities of the Science Center Foundation actively participate in Heureka's operations, supporting and developing it.
+Organisations represented in the Finnish Science Centre Foundation participate in Heureka's operations, supporting and developing it.
 The foundation's highest decision-making body is the board, whose members are chosen by the delegation.
 Daily operations are managed by Heureka's CEO, assisted by the management team and other Heureka staff.

 • Aalto university